 Carthage (Phoenician Kart hadašt, "new city"): important ancient city, close to modern Tunis.

-No doubt, the Carthaginian towns often had to fight against people in the hinterland.
-We might like to read more about, say, the Iberian wars, but unfortunately, the ancient inhabitants of Hispania did not leave many written accounts.
+No doubt, the Carthaginian towns often had to fight against people in the hinterland, the Numidians.
+We are poorly informed about these wars.
+We are not better informed about later conflicts like, say, the Iberian wars, but unfortunately, the ancient inhabitants of Hispania did not leave many written accounts.
 Nor did the Carthaginians.
 The only place where we can see their imperialism at work, is on Sicily, where the Greeks and Carthaginians seem to have been in an almost perennial war.

 Because the Greeks and Carthaginians were close, an interesting document about Carthage was written by a Greek observer: in his Politics, the philosopher Aristotle of Stagira offers an analysis of the Carthaginian constitution (text).

 During all these wars, for which Diodorus of Sicily is our main source, Carthage was sometimes defending itself against Greek aggression, and just as often, it was the other way round.
-There is not a clear-cut pattern, and it would be wrong that Carthage pursued a consistent imperialistic policy, like Assyria, king Philip II of Macedonia, or Rome.
+There is not a clear-cut pattern, and it would be wrong to state that Carthage consistently pursued an imperialistic policy, like Assyria, king Philip II of Macedonia, or Rome.
 On the other hand, Carthage was not a peaceful city pursuing a mercantile policy either.
 It was a republic and there were several factions with differing opinions and policies.